Buses from Budapest to Warsaw

-The bus takes an average of 14 hours and 38 minutes to cover the 338 miles from Budapest to Warsaw.
+The bus takes an average of 14 hours and 44 minutes to cover the 545 kilometers from Budapest to Warsaw.
 However, the fastest bus only takes 11 hours and 30 minutes.
 It’s definitely on the longer side, so plan to get comfortable for a long road trip.
 Keep in mind that your actual bus may arrive earlier or later than scheduled, depending on whether there is more or less traffic than usual.

 What is the busiest day of the week to travel by bus?

-Because many passengers travel from Budapest to Warsaw at the beginning of the work week, Monday is usually the busiest day for buses.
-If you are planning to travel on a Monday, you should make sure to book tickets well in advance as they may sell out.
+"Travelers prefer riding the bus on Saturday to enjoy the weekend in Warsaw.
+If you are planning to travel on a Saturday, you should make sure to book tickets well in advance as they may sell out.

 When do the earliest and latest buses leave Budapest?